Chicken Ditalini Soup made with bone-in chicken breast, vegetables and Ditalini pasta in a low sodium chicken broth heals the soul.

 Instructions

 - In a large pot, add chicken and 6 cups of water.
 Bring to a boil; then let simmer for 30 minutes.
-Remove the chicken from the pot and discard the skin and bone.
-Chop the chicken into a small dice and let sit for the moment.
+Remove the chicken from the pot and discard the skin and bones.
+Chop the chicken into a small dice; set aside

 - Strain the chicken stock water so that you have a clear broth and reserve on the side (there should be 4 c. of stock water).

 - Using the same pot, heat the oil and add the celery, carrots, and onions.
-SautƩ until the onions become translucent and add back the chicken, chicken broth, and chicken stock water.
+Sauté until the onions become translucent and add back the chicken, chicken broth, and chicken stock water.

 Rose says